 Decide before attending any holiday events what you are comfortable talking about.
 If it helps, create an elevator speech like you would for when people ask you what you do for work.
 Something like, “I’m working on that!” or “Not sure.
 So, what have you been up to?” can help deflect questions without you having to divulge your life story.
 On the other hand, if you want to share the details, feel free.

 Cute babies will be everywhere

 Santa hats and socks adorned with jingle bells will be on nearly every child you encounter from November to the end of the year.
 For some women, this can be a painful experience.
 For others, it may be comforting.
 The reality is that your feelings around spending time with children that aren’t your own are valid.

-How to deal: Notice how you feel when you’re around other people’s children.
+Notice how you feel when you’re around other people’s children.
 If it feels painful, stick to spending time with adults who respect your feelings.
 If it feels good to get some baby action, indulge in that.
-You may find that a little of both feels good.
+You may find that a little of both feel good.
 Honor your feelings about this.

 Everyone else will be drinking

 Nothing brings out drunk people like a holiday party.
 There’s also nothing quite as annoying as being sober amidst a whole room of tipsy adults.
 While having a drink (or three) may seem like the best way to take the edge off, excessive alcohol consumption is linked to fertility problems.
 If you’ve been trying to get pregnant for awhile, you could already be pregnant and not know it yet.

 Stick to non-alcoholic beverages, like one of these holiday mocktails.
 If someone asks why you’re not drinking (or insists that you should have just one), let them know you’re the designated driver or just say no thanks.
 It’s frankly none of their business, anyway.

 You don’t have to attend every event you’re invited to